asadprodhan/A-Guide-to-Automatically-Downloading-NCBI-SRA-Reads/README.md

-The Accession List will look like this:
+- The Accession List will look like this